Austrosaurus

-Austrosaurus (/ˌɔːstroʊˈsɔːrəs/; lit. 'southern lizard') was an extinct genus of titanosaurian sauropod dinosaur from the Allaru Formation, from the early Cretaceous (112-105 million years ago) of Central-Western Queensland in Australia.
+Austrosaurus (/ˌɔːstroʊˈsɔːrəs/; lit. 'southern lizard') was an extinct genus of sauropod dinosaur from the Allaru Formation, dated to the early Cretaceous (112-100 million years ago), of Central-Western Queensland in Australia.

 Discovery and species

 The holotype, QM F2361 (consisting of three blocks containing primitive and badly weathered vertebrae and rib fragments, with a further 5 large blocks and at least 10 smaller ones later assigned to the holotype as well), was discovered by Mr. H.B.
 Wade on Clutha Station near Maxwelton in north Queensland in 1932, who alerted the station manager H. Mackillop, who showed his brother who sent them to the Queensland Museum.
 Austrosaurus was described by Heber Longman in 1933.

 Paleobiology

 Originally it was thought that sauropods spent time near or in water to relieve weight from their legs.
 However, this theory is now rejected and it is believed that Austrosaurus like all sauropods lived on dry land.
 Fossil finds suggest a height of approximately 3.9 metres at the hip and 4.1 metres at the shoulder, which would have given it an almost level back.
 Gregory S. Paul estimated its body size at 20 m in length and 16 MT in body mass.